YKP1/rent-chacha/README.md

 Frontend: React.js
 Backend: Node.js, Express.js,
-APIs (GET, POST)
-Authentication
-2 user profiles (instructors and rental places)
+APIs: Google Maps API for maps, geolocation, and place information
+Database: MySQL for storing rental spaces and user data

 ### APIs

-Google Maps API: Maps, geolocation, place information.
+Google Maps API: Provides maps, geolocation, and place information.

 ### Sitemap

 - Welcome Page
-    - questionaire to excite for the website entry;
+    - questionaire to excite for the website entry

 - About Page
-    -  moto and mission to unite
+    -  Moto and mission to unite instructors and rental spaces

 - Home Page
     - overview of spaces by cities
-    - sign up/log in (maybe)
     - contact us

 - City Rentals Page